carisyads/adventureworks-sales-sql-analysis/README.md

 # adventureworks-sales-sql-analysis
+This repository demonstrates an end-to-end sales analysis using AdventureWorks data, combining SQL-based data modeling with business-focused insights and Power BI visualizations.

 ## Overview
 This project uses SQL to analyze AdventureWorks sales data in order to evaluate overall business performance, identify key growth drivers, and uncover operational inefficiencies.